fatawahid15/GetGoing-Clone/README.md

-Here’s the full `README.md` code for your project:

 # GetGoing Homepage Clone

 This project is a clone of the homepage of the GetGoing app, built to replicate its design and functionality using **React** and **TailwindCSS**.
 The purpose of this project is to practice and demonstrate frontend development skills by closely replicating a real-world design.